 The chief information security officers oversee an organization’s general operations.
 Chief information security officers, often referred to as CISOs, are responsible for planning and coordinating all security needs.
 This includes putting together a team of security professionals.
 CISO’s are expected to possess a strong background in strategy and security architecture.

 At one time, cybersecurity was considered to be a specialty that was only associated with defense contractors and government agencies.
 However, it’s now become apart of the mainstream.
 Industries such as manufacturing, finance, retail, and health care all hire cybersecurity professionals so that they can defend themselves against breaches.
 The demand for those who are specialists in this field is extremely high.

 Research shows that by 2026, the industry will have grown by as much as 28 percent.
 If you’re interested in being a part of this industry, it’s essential to consider your specific skills and interests.
 Would you like to be involved in preparing for breaches?
 Or, would you like to help with the aftermath?
-If you have the proper credentials, you have a large variety of options.
+If you have a Master’s in Cybersecurity Degree, you have a large variety of options.